-Do not travel to within 80 km of Venezuela's border with Colombia.
-This affects travel to parts of Bolivar, Amazonas, Apure, Tachira, Zulia and Barinas that are within 80 km of the border.
-The presence of gangs and terrorist groups make the region unsuitable for travel.
+Do not travel to within 80 km of Venezuela's border with Colombia due to the presence of gangs and terrorist groups.
+This includes travel to parts of Bolivar, Amazonas, Apure, Tachira, Zulia and Barinas within 80 km of the border.

-- Constituent Assembly elections were held on 30 July 2017 and have been followed by civil unrest and violent protests.
+- Civil unrest and violent protests are ongoing following Constituent Assembly elections in July 2017.
 Deaths have occurred during protests, caused by unknown assailants or security forces.
-Demonstrations occur regularly in major urban centres particularly Caracas, Valencia, Maracay, Merida and San Cristobal and some have resulted in violence and arrests.
-Avoid all political gatherings and demonstrations as they have the potential to become violent.
+Demonstrations occur regularly in major urban centres particularly Caracas, Valencia, Maracay, Merida and San Cristobal.
+Some have resulted in violence and arrests.
+Avoid political gatherings and demonstrations as they have the potential to become violent.
 See

 Safety and security.

-- In December 2016, the land borders between Venezuela and Colombia and Venezuela and Brazil were closed for a number of days.
-Border closures occur frequently and with short notice.
+- Border closures with Colombia and Brazil occur frequently, and with short notice.
 Border closures can last for many days.

 - Venezuela has one of the world's highest crime rates.
 Violent crime, including murder, armed robbery, kidnapping, drive-by shootings and carjackings, is endemic.
 Australian officials have been instructed to adopt enhanced security measures when travelling by car.